-Recommended courses (beyond Method & Theory I and II and the Interdisciplinary Seminar): Students are strongly encouraged to take a broad array of courses, within and outside of the department, in consultation with their mentor.

-Elective courses: Students have the freedom to choose courses that fit their intellectual interests and enhance their academic study.
-These may include graduate courses is qualified to continue work toward the Ph.D. degree.
+Recommended courses (beyond Method & Theory I and II and the Interdisciplinary Seminar): Students are must attend the oral portion of the examination (student and chair or co-chair must be physically present; all others may attend remotely).
+Under normal conditions, the oral part of the examination lasts between an hour and a half and two hours.
+The supervisory committee has the responsibility at this time of deciding whether the student is qualified to continue work toward the Ph.D. degree.
 A candidate passes the orals if at least 75% of the faculty members present vote "pass."
 The committee may ask questions related to the written exams or connected with reading list.
 The results of the qualifying examination, successful or unsuccessful, must be filed with the Graduate School.